Burbank, California: Rapid growth and modernization (1900–1940)

-"On Wednesday, the first electric car running on a regular passenger-carrying schedule left the Pacific Electric station at Sixth and Main streets, Los Angeles, for Burbank at 6:30 a.m. and the first car from Burbank to Los Angeles left at 6:20 a.m. the same day.
+On Wednesday, the first electric car running on a regular passenger-carrying schedule left the Pacific Electric station at Sixth and Main streets, Los Angeles, for Burbank at 6:30 a.m. and the first car from Burbank to Los Angeles left at 6:20 a.m. the same day.
 Upon arrival of this car on its maiden trip, many citizens gave evidence of their great joy by ringing bells and discharging firearms.
 A big crowd of both men and women boarded the first car and rode to Glendale and there changed to a second car coming from Los Angeles and rode home again.
-Every face was an expression of happiness and satisfaction."
+Every face was an expression of happiness and satisfaction.

 The Burbank Line was completed through to Cypress Avenue in Burbank, and by mid-1925 this line was extended about a mile further along Glenoaks Boulevard to Eton Drive.
 A small wooden station was erected in Burbank in 1911 at Orange Grove Avenue with a small storage yard in its rear.
 This depot was destroyed by fire in 1942 and in 1947 a small passenger shelter was constructed.

 On May 26, 1942, the California State Railroad Commission proposed an extension of the Burbank Line to the Lockheed plant.
 The proposal called for a double-track line from Arden Junction along Glenoaks to San Fernando Boulevard and Empire Way, just northeast of Lockheed's main facility.
 But this extension never materialized and the commission moved on to other projects in the San Fernando Valley.
 The Red Car line in Burbank was abandoned and the tracks removed in 1956.

-The city marshal's office was changed to the Burbank Police Department in 1923.
+In 1923, Burbank transitioned from a marshal’s office to a police department.
 The early department consisted of only a handful of officers who were responsible for maintaining law and order in a rapidly growing community.
 The first police chief was George Cole, who later became a U.S. Treasury prohibition officer.
 Through the decades, the department has grown and evolved, adapting to the changing needs of the city.
 Today, the Burbank Police Department is a well-respected agency, known for its professionalism and commitment to serving the community.
 The department has a diverse range of specialized units, including a SWAT team, K-9 unit, air support, and a detective bureau.

 In 1928, Burbank was one of the first 13 cities to join the Metropolitan Water District of Southern California, one of the largest suppliers of water in the world.
 This contrasted with other San Fernando Valley communities that obtained water through political annexation to Los Angeles.
 By 1937, the first power from Hoover Dam was distributed over Burbank's own electricity lines.
 The city purchases about 55% of its water from the MWD.